projectara/greybus-spec/source/bridged_phy.rst

 .. _i2s-protocol-bits:

-Greybus I2S Protocol Bits
+Greybus I2S Protocol Bit Masks
-"""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

-This table defines the bit fields which specify the set of supported I2S Low-level Protocols.
+This table defines the bit masks which specify the set of supported I2S Low-level Protocols.
 See :ref:`i2s-low-level-attributes` for further details.